edusantana/build-rake/README.md

 ## Features

 - Reads the tasks from the project's `Rakefile`.
+- The default task will be `default`, even if you don't have it defined.
 - See the [build package](https://github.com/noseglid/atom-build)
   for more details how to use it.